getsentry/sentry/src/sentry/remote_config/docs/api.md

 Temporary configuration proxy resource.

+- Parameters
+  - environment (optional, string) - The environment to scope the configuration by.
+  - name (optional, string) - An explicit name to scope the configuration by.

 ### Get Configuration [GET]

 Fetch a project's configuration.
 Responses should be proxied exactly to the SDK.